snowykittin/final-project/README.md

 This project involves mimicing Minecraft using Three JS and React.
 I followed along a YouTube tutorial demo, which is linked at the bottom.
 However, to go above and beyond simply following a tutorial for this project, I have employed some tweaks.
 This involves using more blocks than the original demo, a toggle for a help menu for keys and instructions, a potential fix to the off-set for locking cursor position to the camera, and more.

+I also have decided to use a texture pack for this project, the [default HD resource pack](https://resourcepack.net/default-hd-resource-pack/).
+This has allowed a bit of beauty to this project as well.

 ##### How I did it can be seen in this Youtube video:

 [![Video preview](https://img.youtube.com/vi/qpOZup_3P_A/0.jpg)](https://www.youtube.com/watch?v=qpOZup_3P_A)